tgonet/tp/docs/DeveloperGuide.md

 ### UC08 — Add remarks to contact
 **Goal**: Add remarks for each contact to keep track of their learning progress and special requests.
 **Precondition**: At least one contact exists.

 **MSS**
 1. User enters `remark I rm/REMARK` where `I` is a 1-based index in the current list.
 2. System adds remark to referenced contact.
 3. System confirms addition of remark and updates the list.
    Use case ends.

 **Extensions**
 * 1a. `I` is not a valid visible index (≤0 or > list size, or non-integer).
   * 1a1.
 System shows error and keeps list unchanged.
     Use case ends.

 ### UC09 — Delete remarks for contact
 **Goal**: Delete remarks for each contact to remove clutter.
 **Precondition**: At least one contact exists.

 **MSS**
 1. User enters `remark I` where `I` is a 1-based index in the current list.
 2. System deletes remark (if any) to referenced contact.
 3. System confirms deletion of remark and updates the list.
    Use case ends.

 **Extensions**
 * 1a. `I` is not a valid visible index (≤0 or > list size, or non-integer).
   * 1a1.
 System shows error and keeps list unchanged.
     Use case ends.

 ### UC10 — Add session to student
 **Goal**: Add session to update the classes the student is in.
-**Precondition**: The student exist.
+**Precondition**: The student exists.

 **MSS**
-1. User enters `find I d/DAY ti/TIME` where `I` is a 1-based index in the current list.
+1. User enters `addsession I d/DAY ti/TIME` where `I` is a 1-based index in the current list.
 2. System adds session to referenced student.
 3. System confirms addition of session to student and updates the list.
    Use case ends.

 **Extensions**
 * 1a. `I` is not a valid visible index (≤0 or > list size, or non-integer).
   * 1a1.
 System shows error and keeps list unchanged.
     Use case ends.
 * 1b.
-Validation fails (e.g., invalid day/time)
+Validation fails (e.g., invalid day/time or both)
   * 1b1.
 System shows error and usage hint.
-Resume at step 1.
+    Use case resumes at step 1.
 * 1c.
 Adding to a parent contact
   * 1c1.
-System shows error and keeps list unchanged.
+System shows an error message and keeps list unchanged.
+    Use case ends.
 * 1d.
-Duplicate session detected by exact same day and time
+Duplicate session detected by exact same day and time.
   * 1b1.
 System warns about duplicate and aborts creation.
+    Use case ends.

+### UC11 — Delete a session for a student
+**Goal**: Delete a tutoring session for a student that is no longer referenced/required.
+**Precondition**: At least one student exists, and at least one session exists for such student.

+**MSS**
+1. User enters `deletesession I d/DAY ti/TIME` where `I` is a 1-based index in the current list.
+2. System deletes the corresponding session for the student.
+3. System confirms deletion of session  and updates the list.
+   Use case ends.

+**Extensions**
+* 1a. `I` is not a valid visible index (≤0 or > list size, or non-integer).
+  * 1a1.
+System shows error and keeps list unchanged.
+    Use case ends.
+* 1b.
+Validation fails (e.g., invalid day/time or both)
+  * 1b1.
+System shows error and usage hint.
+    Use case ends.
+* 1c.
+User attempts to delete a tutoring session for a parent contact.
+  * 1c1.
+System shows an error message and keeps list unchanged.
+    Use case ends.
+* 1d.
+User attempts to delete a nonexistent tutoring session for a student.
+  * 1d1.
+System warns about nonexistence and aborts creation.
     Use case ends.

 ### Non-Functional Requirements
 #### Portability